brandondube/prysm/README.md

 - Sellmeier's equation

 ### Thin Lenses
-- Defocus to dz and reverse
+- Defocus to delta z at the image and reverse
 - object/image distance relation
 - image/object distances and magnification
 - image/object distances and NA/F#